yantis/instant-archlinux-on-mac/factory-restore.md

 ### Factory restore

-    * "⌘  + R for factory restore. (and hit the power button)
+* ⌘  + R for factory restore. (and hit the power button)
 * Providing you still have your recovery partition it will use the latest OS you have installed (ie: Yosimite)
 * When install OS X Yosemite appears click continue.
 * Agree to the terms of service and install the OS on your selected drive and go.

 ### Internet recovery

- * "option + ⌘  + R for internet recovery. (and hit the power button)
+ * option + ⌘  + R for internet recovery. (and hit the power button)
  * This will install the OS that you bought the machine with.
  * Click Disk Utility and click continue
  * Click Macintosh HD